redox-os/book/src/introduction/what_is_redox.md

 The goals of Redox
 ------------------

-We want to be able to use it, without obstructions, as a replacement for Linux on our computers.
+We want to be able to use it, without obstructions, as a alternative to Linux on our computers.
 It should be able to run pretty much all Linux executables with only minimal modifications.

 We're aiming towards a complete, safe pure Rust ecosystem.
 This is a design choice, which hopefully improves correctness and security (see `Why Rust?`).